Trantorian1/notes-rust-blockchain/src/p2p_identity.md

 - The issue at hand is that we have two different data types: GUIDs, and data hashes.
 These data types are not necessarily compatible: GUIDs apply to objects in the real world, in Worldspace, while data hashes apply to information we store in a P2P network, in Keyspace.

 - Here, Worldspace can be seen as all the possible values of our _pseudorandom hash function_, and Keyspace as all the possible value of our _cryptographic hash function_.
-These can be very different, which makes them incompatible, like vectors and real number: this is an issue, as discussed before.
+These can be very different, which makes them incompatible, like vectors and real numbers: this is an issue, as discussed before.

 - We want the _cryptographic hash function_ we use to generate GUIDs to be compatible with the _pseudorandom hash function_ used to generate data hashes.
 In the same ways that negative numbers are compatible with positive numbers, we want GUIDs to be compatible with data hashes.
 > **This can be achieved by using the same function to generate both GUIDs and data hashes.**

 ## Benefits of Identity in P2P Networks

-Shared identity in a P2P network through GUIDs for Nodes and hashes for the data we store in our network allows for the easy and efficient exchange of information between Nodes, while the combination of GUIDs and data hashes into the same space allows for easy comparison and operations between the two.
+Establishing identity in a P2P network through GUIDs for Nodes and hashes for the data we store in our network allows for the easy and efficient exchange of information between Nodes, while the combination of GUIDs and data hashes into the same space allows for easy comparison and operations between the two.

 These are the first steps in the algorithms which form the base of the many existing P2P protocols, so it is important you grow familiar with them: they will be instrumental in understanding the following sections on [Chord](./chord.md) and [Kademlia](./Kademlia.md).